Chapter

 What does Exodus 3:6 mean?

 The Lord identifies Himself in this verse, speaking out of a bush which is blazing with fire but not consumed.
 He calls Himself the "God of your father."
 This is most likely a reference to Abraham, father of the Israelites, rather than the first-generation father of Moses.
 God clarifies this by stating that He is the God of Abraham, Isaac, and Jacob.
-This not only establishes His identity, it reaffirms God's intent to fulfill His covenant to His people.
+This not only establishes His identity, but it also reaffirms God's intent to fulfill His covenant to His people.
 There is no doubt this is the same God who revealed Himself to the patriarchs of the Jewish people.

 Expand